 Main Ingredients with options and variations

-- Boneless Chuck Roast: Bottom Round Roast or Rump Roast will work for these Crock Pot French Dip Sandwiches.
+- Chuck Roast: Bottom Round Roast or Rump Roast are the best beef cuts for French Dip Sandwiches.

 - Avocado Oil: If searing the meat, use this oil or any of your favorites, such as canola oil or vegetable oil.
 Or a combination of unsalted butter and oil can be used for additional flavor.

-- Fat-Free Beef Broth: I prefer to use fat-free beef broth.
-Regular beef broth or low-sodium broth can be used with excellent results.
+- Fat-Free Beef Broth: This forms the au jus for the French dip sandwiches.
+I prefer to use fat-free beef broth.

-- Light Soy Sauce: gluten-free option: tamari or liquid amino acids can be used.
-Low-sodium soy sauce can be used as well.
+- Light Soy Sauce: Adds umami flavor.
+Low sodium is preferred.
+Gluten-free option: tamari or liquid amino acids can be used.

-- Dijon mustard: Adds tanginess to the au jus, and it is an excellent flavor enhancer. if Dijon is unavailable, feel free to use what you have on hand.
+- Dijon Mustard: Adds tanginess to the au jus, and it is an excellent flavor enhancer.
+If Dijon is unavailable, feel free to use another mustard you have in the refrigerator.

-- Hoagie Rolls: A thick hoagie bread is best to stand up to the au jus.
-The bread will hold together well with the sauce.
+- Hoagie Rolls: A thicker hoagie roll is best to stand up to the beef and au jus.

 - Salted butter, optional: For extra flavor, add salted butter to the bread before placing the bread under the broiler.